Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 The long game: what a good knee replacement looks like

-A well-placed, well-rehabilitated knee replacement should last 15–25 years and should feel, to the patient, like a natural part of the body.
+A well-placed, well-rehabilitated knee replacement should last 15–25 years.
 Studies show that over 90% of patients are satisfied or very satisfied with their outcome at one year.
-The remaining dissatisfied patients most commonly report residual stiffness from insufficient physiotherapy or a slightly limited range of motion — both outcomes that are significantly reduced by choosing a high-volume surgeon and committing fully to the rehabilitation programme.
+The remaining dissatisfied patients most commonly report residual stiffness from insufficient physiotherapy — an outcome that is significantly reduced by choosing a high-volume surgeon and committing fully to the rehabilitation programme.

 Your Specific Questions — By Country

-Different patients come with different concerns depending on where they live and what their healthcare situation looks like at home.
-Here are the most common questions we receive from each major region, answered directly.
+Different patients come with different concerns depending on where they live.
+Here are the most common questions from each major region, answered directly.

 🇬🇧 UK & Ireland patients — "The NHS told me to wait.
 How long is too long?"